![]() |

 For example:

 It is a macro which creates the match specification structure which is used in ets:select and mnesia:select.
-The same match-spec macro can also be used with the dbg module.
+For tracing instead of the ets-ms macro there is the trace-ms macro which is also used in conjunction with the dbg module.
 The same restrictions as to what can be done apply as for vanilla match specifications:

 Macros, especially record macros, can freely be used inside query list comprehensions.
 CAVEAT Some things which are known not to work in the current version are nested QLCs and let/case/recieve which shadow variables.
 Predefined LFE functionsThe following more or less standard lisp functions are predefined: